 - October 2011Association Law & Policy

-M. Catherine Wilcox practices in highly regulated areas, including campaign finance and election law, casino gaming, consumer financial services, and insurance.
+M. Catherine Wilcox practices in highly regulated areas, including campaign finance and election law, consumer financial services, and nonprofit political activity.
 She advises such clients on compliance and licensing matters and represents clients before administrative agencies.
 Ms. Wilcox’s practice also includes litigation in the areas of consumer financial services and fair debt collection practices.

 Prior to joining Dykema, Ms. Wilcox gained significant legal experience through her externships at the United States Court of Appeals for the Sixth Circuit and the Appellate Division of the Michigan Attorney General’s Office.
 She also served as a Senior Editor of the Law Review and participated in Moot Court competitions.